Stock Split Calculator

 • Split Type: whether the action is a forward split or a reverse split.

-A stock split is a proportional adjustment.
-If a company declares an A:B split, then each block of B old shares becomes A new shares.
-The share count is multiplied by the ratio, while the share price is multiplied by the inverse of that ratio.
-That inverse relationship is what keeps the position's value unchanged immediately before and after the split, ignoring any later market movement.
+A stock split is a proportional share adjustment, and this calculator applies that proportion directly.
+If a company announces an A:B split, then every B old shares become A new shares.
+The share count is multiplied by A/B, while the quoted price is multiplied by the inverse so that the immediate position value stays unchanged before market trading resumes.

 and the corresponding price adjustment is